jonallured/jonallured.com/source/_posts/2012-02-08-marston-on-sinatras-halt-jones-on-sinatra-vs-rails-bernhardt-on-learning-vim.md

 ---
 favorite: false
 number: 30
-title: Marston on Sinatra's Halt; Jones on Sinatra vs. Rails; Bernhardt on Learning Vim
+title: "Marston on Sinatra's Halt; Jones on Sinatra vs. Rails; Bernhardt on Learning Vim"
 ---

 Myron Marston did a quick write up on [why `halt` is so awesome in